Hy-Tek Swim Meet Manager 8.0 Quick Reference Guide

 Colour Coding for Lanes & Backups

-White Row with 1 Red Cell 1:29.67 1:29.55 1:29.98 ---- Backup Time is more than 0.30s away from Touchpad Time One plunger was off, Pad and other plunger were OK.
+White Row, 1 Red Cell 1:29.67 1:29.55 1:29.98 ---- Backup Time is more than 0.30s away from Touchpad Time One plunger was off, Pad and other plunger were OK.

-White Row with 2 Red Cells 1:30.78 1:25.20 1:36.36 ---- Backup Time is more than 0.30s away from Touchpad Time If 2 Red Cells: two plungers were very different from each other AND Pad, and "Pad" time was likely the average of two plungers.
+White Row, 2 Red Cells 1:30.78 1:25.20 1:36.36 ---- Backup Time is more than 0.30s away from Touchpad Time If 2 Red Cells: two plungers were very different from each other AND Pad, and "Pad" time was likely the average of two plungers.
 Need to find a third backup time to decide what time to assign swimmer.

 Yellow (y) Row 1:21.56 1:19.20 1:19.17 ---- Average of backups is more than 0.30s faster than Touchpad time "Soft Touch": plungers are OK, Touchpad time was late.